sav-che/TL-2/Authors/Biswas, Kalipada P. {std. Biswas} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 177](https://www.biodiversitylibrary.org/item/103859#page/187/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 177](https://www.biodiversitylibrary.org/page/33265374) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Biswas, Kalipada P. {std.
 Biswas}|first entry]] for this author

 ### Author

 Biswas, Kalipada P. (1899-1969), Indian botanist, educated at the Mitra Institution, Bhowanipur Branch, matric.
 1916, studied at the South Suburban College, Calcutta, intermediate exam.
 1918, graduated 1920 from Bangabasi College, M.A.
 Botany 1922, D.Sc.
-Edinburgh University; Bengal Research Scholar in Algae and systematic botany 1923-1926, curator of the herbarium of the R. Botanical Garden, Sibpur 1927, superintendent 1937-1954, director medical plants scheme West Bengal 1954-1964, in retirement from 1964 at the Botany Dept., University College of Science, Calcutta. (*Biswas*).
+Edinburgh University; Bengal Research Scholar in Algae and systematic botany 1923-1926, curator of the herbarium of the R. Botanical Garden, Sibpur 1927, superintendent 1937-1954, director medical plants scheme West Bengal 1954-1964, in retirement from 1964 at the Botany Dept., University College of Science, Calcutta.
+**Abbreviated name**: *Biswas*

 #### Herbarium and types